 Eye-catching urban and pop art from Andrew Marshall’s personal collection of international emerging artists adorn the walls throughout the castle.
 Works include a Banksy, paintings from Cuban artist Raiber GoH and a specially commissioned canvas by Lucinda Burman of the Castle, which hangs above the fireplace in the Piano Room.

 History of the Castle:

 In the mid-19th century, the Hutchison family, who were wine merchants, commissioned David Rhind to design the Castle.
 Rhind was also responsible for Stewarts Melville College and what is now the Dome on Edinburgh’s George Street.

 The Castle became home to Thomas Hutchison and his wife Jean Wylie and their 5 children in 1852.
 Their daughter, Isabelle Wylie Hutchison became a pioneering Artic traveler and author, searching for rare plants.
 Many of the plants she collected are still in the grounds today and can also be seen at Kew Gardens in London.

-The current owners the Marshalls are the only other family who have lived there.
-They have lovingly renovated the Castle to be a luxury venue and it has been entirely given over as a space for events.
+Andrew Marshall, the current owner is the second generation of the only other family who have lived there.
+He has lovingly renovated the Castle to be a luxury venue for individuals and generations of families to enjoy.

 Note: Prices are a guide only and may change on a daily basis.